-The add new product page in WooCommerce is very easy to use and is based around the classic post/page creator in WordPress.
-There is the options to add full and short descriptions as well as a main featured images and additional images.
+The add new product page in WooCommerce is very easy to use and is based on the classic post/page creator in WordPress.
+There are options to add full and short descriptions as well as a main featured image and additional images.

 To add product information, there is a tabbed section below the main description that allows you to add pricing, inventory and delivery information along with any product attributes that you have created.

 Organizing your products is also very easy and uses a category system that allows you to make both parent and sub-categories which makes create a very good hierarchy for your products.
 The add product page is very simple, all you need to do is name that category.
 If you want to, you can add a description and images to the categories.